m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 7. Unit tests must be executed as fast as possible to minimize roundtrip times.
 Long-running tests should be excluded from frequently executed test runs and be triggered periodically, for example, 4 times a day.

 ### Integration Testing

+This section focuses on the integration testing process, which involves testing the interaction and integration of various components and custom resources with the Kubernetes API.
+It provides you with a step-by-step guide to conduct integration testing, ensuring the correctness and functionality of the implemented business features.

 1. The PO and the team create a registry of implemented business features and define a suitable test scenario for each feature.
 2. Create a separate test suite for integration testing.
 3. Each test scenario is implemented in a separate test case.
 Use the Kubebuilder Test Framework and others to create test cases that interact with the Kubernetes cluster.